 #11 Updated by Matt Jones over 10 years ago

 KAR files used to contain class files, and wer eboth a successful and necessary part of Kepler 1.0.
 I am reopening this bug to restore this feature in 2.0 if it has been removed without broader discussion.
 This decision should be part of the discussion regarding the merging of the KAR and module packaging formats -- I think we should have a single packaging mechanism for archives, eliminating the distinctions and differences between KAR files and modules.
 Bug is reopened pending further discussion.

 #12 Updated by Chad Berkley over 9 years ago

 This issue needs clarification as to why the module format and the kar format need to be separate.
 It seems that both are performing the same functionality and that by limiting the kar format to not include jars or classes we are limiting future functionality of kar files and limiting them to a superficial role.
 Fixing this bug would make bug 4317 obsolete.

-#18 Updated by David Welker about 9 years ago
+#18 Updated by David Welker over 9 years ago

 This is a controversial design decision and should not be in 2.0.